 The Richmond County School System is committed to a continuous improvement cycle for System and School Improvement Planning.
 In this cycle, the system and schools review data and determine areas of greatest need through a comprehensive needs assessment.
 Then, root causes are examined, and initiatives are developed.
+Josey's school improvement plan will be evaluated monthly through CIT meetings with RESA, GADOE, District Level leaders, and the School's leadership Team.
+The School Improvement Plan is evaluated by the district at 60 days and 120 days.
+The Richmond County School System Leadership Team reviews data points and determines if the SIP

-The School Improvement Plan is evaluated at 60 days and 120 days.
-The Richmond County School System Leadership Team reviews data points and determines if the SIP (School Improvement Plan) goals are progressing.
+(School Improvement Plan) goals are progressing.
 If goals are not progressing, the RCSS Leadership Team offers support to help the school move forward.
 At the end of the year, the school's Leadership Team will use State Assessment data and other pertinent data to determine if goals were met.
-One key component to examining this data is breaking it down to the student's names-not just looking at percentages or sub-groups.
+One key component to examining this data is breaking it down to the student's names - not just looking at percentages or sub-groups.
 Knowing exactly who to target and how to intervene is critical in this process.
 The Continuous Improvement Cycle allows schools to determine if the schoolwide program has been effective based on student achievement data and to help determine if new initiatives and action steps need to be taken.